What is the difference between Fussy Vegan Scan Pro and Fussy Vegan Scanner?

 3. Other instances where we are not comfortable in putting the status as either vegan or not vegan.

-1. The product contains any animal derived ingredients, regardless of the amount in the product.
+1. The product, menu item or ingredient contains any animal derived ingredients, regardless of the amount in the product.

 2. The product is or has been tested on animals.
 Products that have been available for a long time and may have been tested in the distant past but have not been tested in recent times will be assessed on a case by case basis.